MystenLabs/sui/examples/tic-tac-toe/README.md

 ## Shared tic tac toe

-In the shared protocol, player X creates the `Game` as a shared object and players take it in turns to place marks.
+In the shared protocol, player X creates the `Game` as a shared object and players take turns to place marks.
 Once the final move is made, a `Trophy` is sent to any winning player (if there is one).
 After the game has ended, anyone can `burn` the finished game to reclaim the storage rebate (either of the players, or a third party).

 Validation rules in the Move package ensure that the sender of each move corresponds to the address of the next player, and the game can